 Shake out the excess hot water and taste to make sure the noodles have softened but still have a little give.

-8 Add the noodles to the pan: Transfer the noodles to the hot pan.
+Transfer the noodles to the hot pan.
 Toss them gently in the pan and stir them briefly to keep them from sticking together.
 When the noodles look shiny, after about a minute or so, it’s time for the sauce.

-9 Add the sauce: Add about 1/4 cup of the sauce to the pan and gently toss and flip the noodles in the pan.
+Add about 1/4 cup of the sauce to the pan and gently toss and flip the noodles in the pan.
 Stir them quickly to integrate the sauce; you’ll know it’s ready when you can’t see any more sauce in the pan because the noodles have absorbed it.

 If it seems like it needs more, add a little more, and cook until it’s absorbed.
 Taste.
 (Pad Thai is very much an intuitive, taste-as-you-go kind of dish.)
 This shouldn’t take more than a minute or two.

-10 Add the peanuts and bean sprouts: Add the peanuts and the sprouts, and toss all ingredients together quickly.
+Add the peanuts and the sprouts, and toss all ingredients together quickly.
 Cook for 2 to 3 minutes all together until everything is heated through.
 The noodles will begin to soften and look more translucent.

-11 Taste and serve: Turn the heat off the pan and taste to make sure there is enough sauce to flavor the dish.
+Turn the heat off the pan and taste to make sure there is enough sauce to flavor the dish.
 Serve immediately in individual bowls with wedges of lime, along with additional peanuts, chopped cilantro, and chili flakes, if desired.